Estimated reading time: 5 minutes

 Effective church management is the appropriate administration of church resources (people, time, and money).

-However, whenever there are people and money involved, there needs to be structured business practices to ensure church resources are managed appropriately.
+However, whenever people and money are involved, there needs to be structured business practices to ensure that church resources are managed appropriately.

 Churches are unique because they rely on (tax-exempt) donations from members to exist and have a responsibility to be good stewards of those resources.

-The ability to manage church resources effectively is dependent on the ministry’s process of overseeing church operations.
+The ability to manage church resources effectively depends on the ministry’s process for overseeing church operations.

 Therefore, a church is only as effective and efficient as the systems and processes by which it operates.